Exponentially-tailed regularity and time asymptotic for the homogeneous Boltzmann equation: Convergence towards equilibrium and decomposition theorem

-where we used the induction hypothesis in the last inequality.
-Now, the exponential decay in $f^{R_{l+1}}$ is a direct consequence of the induction hypothesis and Theorem \ref{full-exponential}.
-Indeed, the second term defining $f^{R_{l+1}}$ is controlled, thanks to the induction hypothesis, as

-for any $\beta<\lambda$.
-For the third and fourth terms defining $f^{R_{l+1}}$ one uses the creation of moments property and Theorem \ref{full-exponential}
+The constants depend on mass, energy, and entropy of $f_0$. \end{corollary} \begin{proof} Choose $f^{S}:=\mathcal{M}_{f_0}$ and $f^{R}:= f - \mathcal{M}_{f_0}$, and use the exponential relaxation given in Theorem \ref{full-exponential} for $f^{R}$. \end{proof} \begin{remark} In the context of the homogenous Boltzmann problem, the decomposition theorem loses its value since it is an obvious consequence of Theorem \ref{full-exponential}.
+However, the techniques to prove it given in \cite[Theorem 5.5]{MV} continue being useful in other contexts. \end{remark}

-As a consequence, $\|f^{R_{l+1}}(t)\|_{L^{1}_{k}}\leq C_{k}(t_o)e^{-\lambda t}$ for any $\lambda<\lambda_o$.
-This proves the induction and the theorem. \end{proof} \textbf{Acknowledgements.} R. Alonso thanks the Institute of Computational Engineering and Sciences (ICES) at the University of Texas Austin for its hospitality.
-R. Alonso acknowledges the support from Bolsa de Produtividade em Pesquisa CNPq and ONR grant N000140910290.
-I. M. Gamba acknowledges support from NSF grant DMS-1413064 and DMS-1715515.
-The three authors were partially funded by nsf-rnms 1107465 as well as thank and gratefully acknowledged the hospitality and support from the Institute of Computational Engineering and Sciences and the University of Texas Austin.
+\textbf{Acknowledgements.} R. Alonso thanks the Oden Institute for Computational Engineering and Sciences at the University of Texas Austin for its hospitality.
+R. Alonso acknowledges the support from Bolsa de Produtividade em Pesquisa CNPq 303325/2019-4 and ONR grant N000140910290.
+I. M. Gamba acknowledges support from NSF grant DMS-1715515 and DMS-2009736.
+M.Taskovi\'c gratefully acknowledges support from the NSF grant DMS-2206187.
+The three authors were partially funded by NSF-RNMS 1107465 as well as thank and gratefully acknowledged the hospitality and support from the Oden Institute for Computational Engineering and Sciences and the University of Texas Austin.